How to Grow Strawberries for Beginners

 · At the end of the season, cut foliage down to one inch and mulch plants about 4 inches deep to protect them over the winter.
 You can remove the mulch in early spring after the last frost.

 Strawberries are both healthy and delicious and their flowers make a lovely addition to any garden, patio, or deck when they bloom.
 And since they produce so much fruit, your family can enjoy plenty of strawberry dishes over the summer months.
-Fresh strawberry shortcake, strawberry lemonade, homemade strawberry jam, just to name a few.
+Fresh strawberry shortcake, strawberry lemonade, and homemade strawberry jam, just to name a few.
 You’ll love them in salads and right out of the colander after they’ve been rinsed.
 It may be time to think about adding fresh strawberries to your garden for the summer.